crate/services-docs/docs/tutorials/quick-start.md

 1. Register for an account on the [CrateDB Cloud sign-in page](https://console.cratedb.cloud/).
 2. Click on **"Username & Password"** on the right side.
 3. At the bottom press **"Sign up"** and create a new user.
-4. Verify your email address by clicking the link in the confirmation email.
+4. Verify your email address by navigating to the link in the confirmation email.
 5. Log in using the username and password you just set up.
 ````